captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-A pigeon Walter -- like his shit don’t stink!
-Like; “Ooo La La, bring me zee pigeon” -- like he ain’t the son of a two bit Sing Sing Ex-con from East Flatbush --
+A pigeon Walter—like his shit don’t stink!
+Like; “Ooo La La, bring me zee pigeon”—like he ain’t the son of a two bit Sing Sing Ex-con from East Flatbush—

 ---